 Limit pricing means the incumbent firm sets a low price, and a high output, so than entrants cannot make a profit at that price.
 This is best achieved by selling at a price just below the average total costs (ATC) of potential entrants.
 This signals to potential entrants that profits are impossible to make.
 The incumbent is exploiting its superior knowledge of the market, and production costs, for its own advantage.

 This involves taking over a potential rival by purchasing sufficient shares to gain a controlling interest, or by a complete buy-out.
 As with other deliberate barriers, regulators, like the Competition Commission, may prevent this as it would reduce competition.

 Switching costs are those costs incurred by a consumer when trying to switch suppliers.
-They can involve costs of purchasing or installing new equipment, loss of service during the switiching process, and the effort involved in serching for a new supplier or learning a new system.
+They can involve costs of purchasing or installing new equipment, loss of service during the switching process, and the effort involved in searching for a new supplier or learning a new system.
 These are common when switching energy suppliers, banks, TV and telephone suppliers.
 While these may also be structural in nature it is common to refer to them as strategic barriers as they are understood and exploited by suppliers.

-Research by the Commission on Banking found that, in the UK people only change bank accounts once every 26 years - it was against this that in September 2013 UK banks were forced to make swtiching accounts much easier.
+Research by the Commission on Banking found that, in the UK people only change bank accounts once every 26 years - it was against this that in September 2013 UK banks were forced to make switching accounts much easier.

 Advertising is another sunk cost - the more that is spent by incumbent firms the greater the deterrent to new entrants.

 This creates loyalty, ‘locks in’ existing customers and deters entry.

 Contracts, patents and licenses make entry difficult as they protect existing firms who have won the contract, or who own the license or hold the patent.
 For example, contracts between specific suppliers and retailers can exclude other retailers from entering the market.